-ECU's Varner shares lead at PGA's Charles Schwab Challenge
+ECU’s Varner shares lead at PGA’s Charles Schwab Challenge

-FORT WORTH, Texas (AP) -- Golf is the second major sport in the U.S., behind motor sports, to resume a schedule shut down by the COVID-19 pandemic.
+Golf is the second major sport in the U.S., behind motor sports, to resume a schedule shut down by the COVID-19 pandemic.

 The start was even more quiet than usual on the PGA Tour, only the silence never left over the next 12 hours as golf was back to business at the Charles Schwab Challenge at Colonial.